Gabrielreisrr/SimpleCalculator/README.md

 # SimpleCalculator
-A simple calculator in JS
+A simple calculator in JS using constructor class